 Nucleophilic Substitution Reaction

-In this type of reaction, a nucleophile reacts with haloalkane which is having a partial positive charge on the carbon atom which is bonded to halogen.
-A substitution reaction takes place and halogen atom called leaving group leaves as halide ion.
-Since the substitution reaction is initiated by a nucleophile, it is called nucleophilic substitution reaction.
+In this type of reaction, a nucleophile reacts with haloalkane, which has a partial positive charge on the carbon atom that is bonded to halogen.
+A substitution reaction takes place, and the halogen atom called leaving group leaves as the halide ion.
+Since the substitution reaction is initiated by a nucleophile, it is called a nucleophilic substitution reaction.

 It is one of the most useful classes of organic reactions of an alkyl halide in which halogen is bonded to sp3 hybridized carbon.

-When a haloalkane having – hydrogen atom is heated with alcoholic solution of potassium hydroxide, it will lead to the elimination of hydrogen atom from β – carbon atom and a halogen atom from the α – carbon atom.
+When a haloalkane having a hydrogen atom is heated with an alcoholic solution of potassium hydroxide, it will lead to the elimination of a hydrogen atom from the β-carbon atom and a halogen atom from the α-carbon atom.
 As a result, an alkene is formed as one of the products.
-Since β – hydrogen atom is involved in elimination, it is often called β – elimination reaction.
+Since the β-hydrogen atom is involved in elimination, it is often called a β-elimination reaction.

-If there is any possibility of formation of more than one alkene due to the presence of more than one β – hydrogen atoms, usually one alkene is formed as the main product.
+If there is any possibility of the formation of more than one alkene due to the presence of more than one β – hydrogen atom, usually one alkene is formed as the main product.

-Meanwhile, Grignard reagents tend to react actively and can react with any source of protons leading to the formation of hydrocarbons.
-It is therefore essential to avoid Grignard reagent.
+On the other hand, Grignard reagents tend to react actively and can react with any source of protons leading to the formation of hydrocarbons.
+It is, therefore, essential to avoid the Grignard reagent.
 Otherwise, this will be considered as one of the modifications to hydrocarbons.